-It was presumably after the death of Hugh Byrne in 1866 that Patrick J. Byrne moved to England, where he entered the office of Henry Astley Darbishire in London.
+It was presumably after his father's death in 1866 that Patrick J. Byrne moved to England, where he entered the office of Henry Astley Darbishire in London.
 He is recorded in the English 1871 census as an unmarried, thirty-one-year-old architect, living at 4 Brunswick Villas, Osborn Road, Windsor, with his two younger sisters, Mary and Isabella.
+Early in that year he was placed third in the competition for the Surveyorship of the Royal Borough of Windsor.
 By 1872 he was practising from 55 High Street, Windsor, the address from which he entered the Watford Public Library Competition, winning third prize, and by 1876 from 31 Park Street, Windsor, from which he entered the Staines Town Hall competition, winning first prize.
 The 1881 census shows him at 32 Park Street, Windsor, with an English wife, Barbara, a three-month-old daughter, Isabella, and a 'Sick Nurse'.
 In the early 1880s he had an office at 303 Strand, London.
 In 1881-1882 he was in partnership with James Crombie and from 1882 to 1886 with his fellow-Irishman JOHN CHARLES WILMOT .
 He was surveyor and sanitary inspector to the Windsor Rural Sanitary Authority, a post to which he was reappointed 'for a further period of three years' in June 1883.
 He exhibited at the RHA between 1882 and 1884.
 He left Windsor in the late 1880s and by the time of the 1891 census was living with his wife and eight children - of whom Isabella was actually the third - in Redcliff, Bristol.
 He appears to have died before the census of 1901, when only his wife Barbara is recorded.

 RIBA: elected associate, 9 January 1882, having been proposed by H.A.
 Darbishire, G.A.
 Audsley and R. Kerr.